Establish Or Change A Child Visitation/Parenting Time Agreement

-W hen a parent does not have physical custody after a separation, he or she may be granted visitation/parenting time rights to spend time with their child.
-Tournour Law of East Brunswick, NJ has helped resolve child visitation/parenting time disputes fairly and reasonably for more than 15 years.
+When a parent does not have physical custody after a separation, they may be granted visitation/parenting time rights to spend time with their child.
+Tournour Law of East Brunswick, New Jersey, has helped resolve child visitation/parenting time disputes fairly and reasonably for more than 15 years.
 Let us help you defuse a charged situation and reach a child parenting time agreement.
 We can help you navigate the emotionally charged atmosphere of a separation or divorce while protecting your children’s best interests.
 Whether you want to handle your case in court or through mediation, we can assist you every step of the way.

 Factors that play a role in determining a visitation/parenting time plan may include: